rzf16/rzf16.github.io/_posts/2022-01-18-social-responsibility.md

 If the consumer base acts purely in self-interest, SDSC will attract more customers by far.
 As such, SDEC is forced to either adopt some of SDSC's practices to cut costs or go out of business.
 Here, we see that following Friedman's strategy will clearly lead to better outcomes for the business (though perhaps not the society), and over time, this strategy will become dominant.

 However, if the consumer base is willing to punish, the story is very different.
-Consumers can decide collectively that the value proposition made by SDSC is unethical and instead purchase from SDEC.
+Consumers can decide collectively that the value proposition made by SDSC is unjust and instead purchase from SDEC.
 SDSC then faces the same choice as SDEC in the previous scenario: either change its practices or go out of businesses.

 ## The Role of Media
 Of course, a problem arises when the consumer is unaware of SDSC's behavior.
 In this case, even if the consumer is willing to punish, SDSC still attracts the majority of customers simply due to ignorance.
 This is absolutely **not** the fault of the consumer - everyday people living busy lives cannot be expected to perform extensive research on each company they buy from.
 This is the critical role of media: consumers need accurate, accessible, and easily understandable information to decide on accepting or rejecting the proposals made by businesses.